sciZer0/newdiscoveries/a/README.md

 So.

-As we already know, throughout this free-falling, Velocity of the pushed object, (v) is increased uniformly this way:
+As we already know, during any given second Velocity of the pushed 20 kg object is evenly increased by 9.8 (m/s).

 <p align="center">
   <img src="/assets/images/18.png"/><br>